Configuring a node

 you cannot use localhost

-and instead have to provide a network-accessible URL or IP address.
+and must instead provide a network-accessible URL, IP address, or container name.

 For an example, see the configuration for the node called "My Institute"